BiggieT23/RubikHands/README.md

-# 🧩 RubikHand - Rubik’s Cube in South African Sign Language[SASL :) ]
+# 🧩 RubikHand - Rubik’s Cube in South African Sign Language[SASL]

 **RubikHand** is a project to teach the Rubik’s Cube using **South African Sign Language (SASL)** and **non-algorithmic solving**.
 It is made for Deaf learners who want to understand the cube without hard formulas.